EdJoPaTo/website-stalker-example/io/github/rust-lang/rust-clippy-stable-index-html.md

 style warn

- Applicability: MaybeIncorrect
+ Applicability: MachineApplicable

-Added in: 1.75.0
+Added in: 1.84.0

 unnecessary\_min\_or\_max